 How can the humanities contribute to this?
 How can literature, history or art history connect people, knowing that people are reading less and not always well-informed about history?

 Eva Ulrike Pirker: “Literature and art help you step out of your bubble and learn about a world that is not your own.
 Maybe you identify with another character living a very different life, yet it helps you cross a bridge.
-Every time I take my students to see abstract art, for example, I notice how valuable it is when they use their imagination to ‘understand’ the work and then discuss it with me.
-You know, I grew up in a country where books were once burned, where art was labelled ‘degenerate’.
+Every time I take students to see works of abstract art, for example, I notice how valuable it is that they literally have to use their imagination to appreciate what these works do.
+We may not ‘understand’ a work fully, but we can still engage with it, relate to it.
+And you know, I grew up in a country where books were once burned, where art was labelled ‘degenerate’.
 The censorship and intimidation of writers and artists, even today, show that literature and art are not seen as a decorative extra but taken very seriously when it comes to questions of power.”

-Eva Ulrike Pirker: “Regarding ‘less reading’, we live in a world that is changing rapidly, where literary and artistic forms of expression are also changing.
+Eva Ulrike Pirker: “Regarding ‘less reading’: we live in a world that is changing rapidly, where literary and artistic forms of expression are also changing.
 Many artists and creatives today work with new digital media.
-This argues for an urgent re-evaluation of our traditional concept of ‘reading’.”
+The emergent practices may well challenge traditional concepts of ‘reading’.”

 Katarzyna Ruchel-Stockmans: “Today, there is so much digital information available to learn about the world.
 Young people may read fewer books, but they do listen to informative podcasts and audiobooks.
 In Greek times, poetry was recited, so in that sense, everything comes back.
 Let’s not be techno-pessimistic; new media offer many opportunities for the new generation.”